mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

    * >There are 3.1 million monthly active developers across all Microsoft products as of August 2016, of which 1.5 million C++ developers using Visual Studio and over 2 million .net developers (including C# of course), according to Amanda Silver.
    [[MSDN: How Many Developers Use C++ vs. C# vs. Other Programming Languages, October 24, 2016](https://blogs.msdn.microsoft.com/zxue/2016/10/24/how-many-developers-use-c-vs-c-vs-other-programming-languages/)]

+   * Millennials Developers, as a category, have demonstrated a huge attraction to blockchain software development. [[ComputerWorld: Blockchain jobs continue to explode, offer salary premiums](https://www.computerworld.com/article/3235972/it-careers/blockchain-jobs-continue-to-explode-offer-salary-premiums.html)]

+      >Blockchain development is the second-hottest skill in the job market today, growing more than 200% since this time last year.

    * C# does not rank high on most programming language surveys - typically, 5th place or less = an opportunity to grow and increase developer adoption and satisfaction of the .NET, C# and Visual Studio platform.
 See [Appendix B - Popularity of the C# Programming Language](https://github.com/mwherman2000/neo-csharpcoe/blob/master/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md#appendix-b---popularity-of-the-c-programming-language).

 ## Call to Action